osu-mist/express-api-skeleton/README.md

     $ git mv db/http-datasource-example.js db/db.js
     ```

     > Note: that it is not necessary to use [request-promise-native](https://www.npmjs.com/package/request-promise-native) to send HTTP request like the example does.
 Feel free to pick and install whatever package suits your needs.
 Don't forget to change [serializers/jsonapi.js](serializers/jsonapi.js) to serialize data properly.
-The following are some popular HTTP package could be used:
+The following are some popular HTTP packages that could be used:
     > * [request](https://www.npmjs.com/package/request)
     > * [request-promise](https://www.npmjs.com/package/request-promise) (uses [Bluebird](https://github.com/petkaantonov/bluebird) Promises)
     > * [request-promise-native](https://www.npmjs.com/package/request-promise-native) (uses native ES6 Promises)